jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part3.markdown

 But wait, how did we choose those pins?
 On the pinout earlier, weren't the USART1 pins 14 and 15?
 Well, they were indeed, and this is one of the areas where you will be forced to dive into some datasheets to figure out what's up.
-The pins exposed by the Daisy translate to pins exposed by the STM32 microcontroller, and the mapping is not 1-1.
+The pins exposed by the Daisy translate to pins exposed by the STM32 microcontroller, and the mapping does not use identical numbers.

 To find the mapping, you will need to look at the Daisy's datasheet, which lives [here](https://github.com/electro-smith/Hardware/blob/master/doc/daisy_seed/Daisy_Seed_datasheet_v1.0.4.pdf).
 In there, you'll find a table called "pin functions".
 The leftmost column shows the numbers on the pinout, so if we go to 14 and 15, we will see that these pins map to PB6 and PB7.

+This whole thing can be confusing -- but in short, you can use the pinout as a guide for which pin to look for in the datasheet, and then use the table in the datasheet to determine which GPIO port and pin you would actually reference in code.

 <figure>
   <img class="col center" src="/img/bare_metal/pin_functions_gpiob.png">